nwilson512/techwriting-io-docusaurus/docs/sample-works/api.md

 ## How it works

-I wrote the Rock Paper Scissors API in Javascript, and it uses Express to handle requests and a Mongoose database to store player and game data.
+The Rock Paper Scissors API codebase is Javascript, and it uses Express to handle requests and a Mongoose database to store player and game data.

 The following diagram illustrates the general architecture of this API: